RocketCommunicationsInc/AstroSwiftCore/README.md

 # AstroSwiftCore

+AstroSwiftCore is a Swift Package that brings the core color palettes of the Astro Space UX Design system to Apple platforms.
+AstroSwiftCore works with iOS, macOS, watchOS, and tvOS.

-AstroSwiftCore provides Astro's four UI color palettes.
-It is unlikey that an application will need access to these raw color values.
-Instead, applications should use the semantic UI colors found in the AstroSwiftFoundation package.
+Note that few applications will need access to these core color palettes.
+Instead applications should use the semantic colors found in AstroSwiftFoundation, the mainstream Astro Package for Swift.